• Skip to primary navigation

 Home • Recipes • Gluten Free Recipes

-Published: Sep 19, 2023 by Jill Colonna10 Comments
+Published: Sep 19, 2023 · Modified: Mar 11, 2025 by Jill Colonna14 Comments

-Jump to Recipe Print Recipe
+Jump to Recipe

-These gluten free brownies are inspired by the 100% gluten-free bakery in Paris, Chambelland as they're one of the best I've tasted in Paris.
-What's more, the recipe is so quick and easy to follow.
+These gluten free brownies are inspired by the 100% gluten-free bakery in Paris, Chambelland.
+They're one of the best I've tasted in Paris and so was excited to see their recipe in the French 'Fou de Pâtisserie' magazine.

-The secret to making the best brownies is to use the highest quality of bittersweet or dark chocolate.
-The higher the amount of cacao, the less sugar is added and so the taste of the chocolate shines through.
+• Rather than use cocoa powder, use good quality bittersweet or dark chocolate.
+The higher the amount of cacao, the less sugar is added.
+The result is the taste of the chocolate shines, making the best, fudgiest brownies ever!

-From our French supermarkets, I usually bake with Nestlé's Corsé dark chocolate (chocolat noir) with a minimum of 64% cacao.
+From our French supermarkets, I usually bake with Nestlé's Corsé dark chocolate ('chocolat noir') with a minimum of 64% cacao.
 Otherwise, use high quality brands such as Barry from specialist baking shops.

 breaking up best quality chocolate for baking

-What is a Gluten Free Flour Substitute for Brownies?
+What Flour is Best for Gluten-Free Brownies?

 Does Gluten Free Reduce Calories?

-How to Make Gluten Free Brownies
+How to Make Gooey Gluten Free Brownies

 weighing out brownie ingredients, while melting chocolate and butter in a double boiler

 Prepare the Bain-Marie (double boiler): boil about a cup of water in a saucepan, then turn down the heat to simmering.
-Place a heatproof bowl of the measured chocolate (chopped or broken into bits) and cubes of butter over it and stir occasionally.
-When nearly completely melted, turn off the heat.
+Place a heatproof bowl of the measured chocolate (chopped or broken into bits), cubed butter over it and stir occasionally.

 whisking eggs and sugar while chocolate and butter melting in a double boiler, weighing out rice flour

 Meanwhile, whisk together the eggs with the sugar.
-I use caster or superfine to ensure the fudginess of the brownies.

 adding melted chocolate and butter to the egg and sugar mix

 Add the melted chocolate and butter to the eggs and sugar.
+Gradually add and mix in the almond flour and salt (or half teaspoon of coffee powder if you prefer).

 Pour the batter into the lined brownie tin and evenly spread with a spatula.

+Sprinkle with slivered almonds.
+Alternatively top with pistachios, broken hazelnuts, macademias, pecans or walnuts.
 To crush nuts quickly, place in a bag and roll or thump moderately with a rolling pin.

 crushing hazelnuts using a rolling pin